15 Best Rifle Scopes for Hunting in 2022

 With a budget starting at $1,200, you can get a world-class hunting scope.
 In this category, it’s harder to declare a single winner because the options are all so good.
 However, there are about 4 stand-out scopes in this category from which you’ll likely want to choose.

-If you forced me to pick the best hunting scope at any price point, I’d probably go with the Leupold Mark 5HD 3.6-18X44 M5C3 FFP TMR; HOWEVER, it’s 5 oz heavier than the Vortex Razor LHT, so I picked the Vortex for my lightweight hunting rifle, and put the Leupold on a heavier caliber rifle.
-The Leupold is a very convenient focal range for hunting, it’s first focal-plane, provides superior glass quality, great reticle options, and of course that Leupold CDS turret system that I just feel is several steps ahead of the competition.
+I also really like the Leupold Mark 5HD 3.6-18X44 M5C3 FFP TMR; HOWEVER, it’s 5 oz heavier than the Vortex Razor LHT, so I picked the Vortex for my lightweight hunting rifle.
+The Leupold is a very convenient focal range for hunting, it’s first focal-plane, provides great glass quality, great reticle options, and of course that Leupold CDS turret system that I just feel is several steps ahead of the competition.
 The turret allows for a positive button lock to maintain zero, and a custom dial you can order for free.
 There are, however, two problems with the Leupold.
 It’s heavy at 26oz and it uses an odd-ball 35mm tube size that makes getting rings difficult.

 There are, however, still other fantastic options to choose from.
 Kahles makes some exceptional scopes, but all of them seem to be a few ounces heavier than the competition in my experience.
 The Swarovski 3.5-18×44 P BT is an awesome looking scope, but I don’t have much personal experience with it.
 Zeiss has a great V8 line of scopes, but none of them quite match the zoom or weight numbers I’d like to see for hunting.
 Zeiss’s Conquest V6 line is great.